wevm/abitype/README.md

 ## Usage

-Since ABIs can contain deeply nested arrays, objects, and other types, you must assert your ABIs to constants using [`const` assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
+Since ABIs can contain deeply nested arrays and objects, you must assert your ABIs to constants using [`const` assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).
 This allows TypeScript to take the most specific types for expressions and avoid type widening (e.g. no going from `"hello"` to `string`).

 ```ts
 const erc721Abi = [...] as const